RTEMS/rtems/cpukit/libfs/src/jffs2/README.md

 Updating
 ========

-This directory contains a port of the JFFS2 file system from Linux v5.9.
+This directory contains a port of the JFFS2 file system from Linux.

 To update to a newer Linux version use this command in a Git clone of Linux to generate the relevant patches: